adambard/learnxinyminutes-docs/tcsh.html.markdown

 ```

 ### Wildcards
-<q>Wildcards</q> (known as glob-patterns too) expression is a shorthand notation to specify file-names, aliases or
+<q>Wildcards</q> (known as glob-pattern too) expression is a shorthand notation to specify file-names,
-shell variables by supplying a certain special characters that represent things
+aliases or shell variables by supplying a certain special characters that represent things
 other than themselves.

 | Wildcards        | Matches                                |